fastrgv/hbox/README.md

 ===================== update history ========================

+**ver 1.4.2 -- 13dec2025**
+* Discovered a simple new heuristic usable even by non-hungarian methods that reduces runtimes of several already solvable puzzles.
+Also found two newly solvable puzzles, bringing the total up to 61 of 90.

+**ver 1.4.1 -- 25nov2025**
+* Enhanced capability to further minimize the "Box-Valid" domain.
+This means bigger puzzles will meet the 256 box-valid cell limit.
+* Bumped other [soft] limits to: Max-RowCol=64, Max-Box=128 (enables solving and viewing many of the larger sasquatch puzzles).
+* Found 2 more solvable puzzles from the "small" set.
+Now solves 190/200.
+* Found that solvability versus pri3 was extremely sensitive.
+So I more carefully defined priority #3 to give more robust & reliable performance.

 **ver 1.4.0 -- 8nov2025**
 * Found and fixed a logic error (introduced a few months ago) that caused failure.
 This fix reduced the total Xsokoban-90 score back down to 59.
 * Ran the "small 200" test set & solved 188.

 **ver 1.3.9 -- 6nov2025**
 * Simplified the coding of some utilities.